Network and Risk Analysis of Surety Bonds: Omitted Proofs

 where $\W_t$ is row sub-stochastic by construction.
 Accordingly, the time-varying stochastic process evolves as

 In the static model of \cref{sec:preliminary}, principals satisfy $\alpha_i < 1$ while pure obligees have $\alpha_i = 1$.
 In the time–varying setting, it is natural to preserve these across nodes at each step: project owners (obligees) do not suddenly begin subcontracting, and principals do not abruptly stop serving as upstream contractors.
-Formally, we impose the following role–persistence condition, together with a time–uniform analogue of the static assumption on propagation probabilities. \begin{assumption} For every node $i \in \V$, if $i$ is a pure obligee at time $t$, it remains a pure obligee at time $t+1$; likewise, if $i$ is a principal at time $t$, it remains a principal at time $t+1$. \end{assumption}
+Formally, we impose the following role–persistence condition, together with a time–uniform analogue of the static assumption on propagation probabilities. \begin{assumption} For each $t\ge 0$, define the set of pure obligees \( O^t := \{ i\in V : \delta^{t}_{\out}(i)=\emptyset\}. \) We assume the pure-obligee set is time-invariant: $O^{t+1}=O^{t}$ for all $t\ge 0$.
+Equivalently, with $P^t:=V\setminus O^t$, we have $P^{t+1}=P^t$ for all $t\ge 0$. \end{assumption}

 \Cref{ass:no_immediate_flip} reflects that pure obligees (e.g., municipal agencies or project owners) do not act as subcontractors from one period to the next, while principals continue to perform bonded work and may only evolve in their contractual connections.
 Graphically, the assumption ensures that outgoing edges from a pure obligee do not appear between $t$ and $t+1$, and that nodes identified as principals retain at least one outgoing edge across time.
 Consistent with this interpretation, pure obligees always satisfy $\alpha_i^t = 1$ for all $t \in \NN$.